pydantic/pydantic/docs/usage/errors.md

 TODO

-## Field removed parameters {#field-removed-param}
+## Keyword arguments deprecated {#deprecated_kwargs}

-The parameters are not available in Pydantic V2.
+The keyword arguments are not available in Pydantic V2.

 ## JSON Schema invalid type {#invalid-for-json-schema}